Tien79/railroad-diagrams/readme.md

 - Define a grammar
 - Display the rail-road diagrams of a grammar
-- validate expression
+- validate expressions written for this grammar
-- tag tokens with grammar items
+- tag associated tokens with corresponding grammar chunks

 # Where to start